Hands-on Gear Review

 The Neo Shell has a versatile fit that accommodates moderate layering.
 There's space for lightweight insulated jackets (such as the Rab Xenon), but only skinny folk will be able to don a larger puffy (like the Patagonia DAS).

-The Alpha SV is the only five star shell we tested.
-It's as close to perfect as it gets.
-But the Stretch Neo is an excellent hardshell and it's $200+ cheaper.
+The Stretch Neo is an excellent hardshell and it's $200+ cheaper than the Arc'teryx Alpha SV, our preferred expedition shell.
 The differences between the two will likely be insignificant to all except big mountain guides and people who live in the backcountry.

 Compare this product side-by-side to top competitors >